Mohamed Abdullahi Omaar: Biography

 He is the elder son of businessman Abdullahi Omaar.
 He also has three younger siblings: one of his sisters, Raqiya Omaar, is a human rights advocate, and his younger brother Rageh Omaar is a journalist.
-Omaar belongs to a prominent family of the Sa'ad Musa sub-division of the Habr Awal Isaaq clan.
 His family was based in Hargeisa.

 Omaar was educated at a boarding school in Dorset before graduating from Trinity College, Oxford University.

 Political career

-Omaar served as one of the Foreign Ministers of Somalia, having been appointed to the office on February 20, 2009 by then Prime Minister, Omar Abdirashid Ali Sharmarke.
+Omaar served as one of the Foreign Ministers of Somalia, having been appointed to the office on 20 February 2009 by then Prime Minister, Omar Abdirashid Ali Sharmarke.

-After working in various other governmental posts, on November 12, 2010, Omaar was re-appointed Foreign Minister in addition to one of several Deputy Prime Ministers by the new Somali Premier, Mohamed Abdullahi Mohamed.
+After working in various other governmental posts, on 12 November 2010, Omaar was re-appointed Foreign Minister in addition to one of several Deputy Prime Ministers by the new Somali Premier, Mohamed Abdullahi Mohamed.

 Starting August 2011, Mohamed Mohamud Ibrahim served as Omaar's Deputy Foreign Minister.

 Following a cabinet reshuffle in February 2012, Abdullahi Haji Hassan succeeded Omaar as the new Foreign Minister.

-Puntland and Qatar supported Dr. Omaar’s bid to become Prime Minister of Somalia in late 2013.
+Puntland and Qatar supported Omaar’s bid to become Prime Minister of Somalia in late 2013.